dancesWithMachines/Instrument-Cluster-controll-board/README.md

 ## Why do I need this?
 Have you become the owner of the inctrument cluster of the car you don't own, don't have diagrams or don't know the CAN-BUS headers?
-This solution plugs directly into stepper motors on the pcb, and allows you to take controll of the needles, skiping CAN-BUS and rest of the pcb electronics.
+This solution plugs directly into stepper motors on the pcb, and allows you to take control of the needles, skiping CAN-BUS and rest of the pcb electronics.
-It requires no additional motor controllers, just Arduino.
+It requires no additional motor controlers, just Arduino.

 ![Board Gif](/pics/sweep.gif)